akveo/nebular/docs/articles/guides/backend-integration.md

 ## Production setup

-Production setup is not much different from development setup.
-The only difference is that usually you don't use there angular-cli or webpack-dev-server to host your HTML/CSS/JS.
-Usually we all use some web server for that.
+Production setup is not much different from the development setup.
+The only difference is that usually, you don't use there angular-cli or webpack-dev-server to host your HTML/CSS/JS.
+Usually, we all use some web server for that.
 At Akveo we mostly use [nginx](https://nginx.org/en/) for this use case.
 Below there is a sample configuration for this particular web server.
-For others it is not that much different.
+For others, it is not that much different.

-Usually you create new virtual host with some similar configuration:
+Normally, you create a new virtual host with some similar configuration:

 ```nginx
 server {